SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenant-usage-statistics.md

  * "requestCount" and "deviceRequestCount" are updated every 5 minutes.
  * "deviceCount", "deviceEndpointCount", "deviceWithChildrenCount", "storageSize" and "subscribedApplications" are updated daily starting at 23:57.
  * "storageSize" is affected by your retention rules.
-It is also affected by the regularly running database optimization functions running in Cumulocity.
+It is also affected by the regularly running database optimization functions running in Cumulocity IoT.
 If the size decreases, it does not necessarily mean that data was deleted.
  * Days are counted according to server timezone.

 "deviceRequestCount" - device requests are recognized as requests that do not contain "X-Cumulocity-Application-Key" header.